ShawnHymel/ei-hyperpixel-dress/README.md

 sudo nano /boot/cmdline.txt
 ```

 Scroll to the end of the line.
-Add a space and append the following:
+Add a space and append the following (change the 'x' to match your Pi Zero number!):

 ```
-modules-load=dwc2,g_ether
+modules-load=dwc2,g_ether g_ether.host_addr=00:22:82:ff:ff:0x g_ether.dev_addr=00:22:82:ff:ff:1x
 ```

 Save and exit.
 Create a static ethernet IP address by modifying the dhcpd.conf file: